AlbertGallegoJimenez/Kaggle-Projects/README.md

 2. 🛳️[Titanic](2_Titanic) - 🤖: Developed a binary classification model of the Titanic dataset to predict passenger survival of the shipwreck.

-3. 🏘️[Housing Price Prediction](3_Housing%20prices) - 📊🤖: Developed a regression model to predict housing prices based on various features.
+3. 🏘️[Housing price prediction](3_Housing%20prices) - 📊🤖: Developed a regression model to predict housing prices based on various features.

 4. 🎥[IMDb movies](4_IMDb%20movies) - 📊: Explored an IMDb movies dataset, conducting a comprehensive data pre-processing and an in-depth statistical analysis to find valuable patterns.